Confirming the uniformity of the Hubble flow with Pantheon+ Supernovae

 In view of these ongoing challenges, it becomes imperative to verify the validity of the foundational assumptions underlying the $\Lambda$CDM model.
 A central tenet of this framework is the Cosmological Principle (CP), which posits that the Universe is statistically homogeneous and isotropic on sufficiently large scales~\cite{Clarkson:2010uz,Maartens:2011yx,Clarkson:2012bg,Aluri:2022hzs}.
 This principle serves as the basis for the Friedmann--Lema\^{\i}tre--Robertson--Walker (FLRW) metric~\cite{Hawking:1973uf,Weinberg:2008zzc}, which underpins the standard cosmological model.
 However, it is important to emphasize that only statistical isotropy can be directly tested through observations.
 The assumption of spatial homogeneity remains indirectly inferred, as our observational access is confined to the two-dimensional intersection of our past light cone with the spatial hypersurfaces on which cosmological sources reside.
 Consequently, tests of homogeneity rely on the internal consistency of observables and cannot be validated through direct measurements.

 Several studies suggest that the Universe becomes statistically homogeneous on scales larger than approximately $100$ Mpc.
-However, these estimates can only provide a consistency test of the standard model, as previously discussed, in addition to being limited by the cosmic variance of the corresponding redshift surveys used in those analyses~\cite{Hogg:2004vw, Scrimgeour:2012wt, Alonso:2014xca, Laurent:2016eqo, Ntelis:2017nrj, Goncalves:2017dzs, Goncalves:2018sxa, Goncalves:2020erb, Andrade:2022imy, Shao:2023sxk, Shao:2024qrd, Goyal:2024ctd}.
+However, these estimates can only provide a consistency test of the standard model, as previously discussed, in addition to being limited by the cosmic variance of the corresponding redshift surveys used in those analyses~\cite{Hogg:2004vw, Scrimgeour:2012wt, Alonso:2014xca, Laurent:2016eqo, Ntelis:2017nrj, Goncalves:2017dzs, Goncalves:2018sxa, Goncalves:2020erb, Andrade:2022imy, Shao:2023sxk, Shao:2024qrd, Goyal:2024ctd,courtois2502search}.
 On scales smaller than or comparable to the statistical homogeneity scale, the Hubble flow exhibits a complex pattern of spatial variance.
 Within the standard FLRW paradigm, such variations are typically interpreted as arising from peculiar velocity fields, i.e., the proper motion of galaxies relative to the uniform Hubble expansion.